theredfish/indiedevcasts/posts/indiedevcasts-reboot.md

 It's been 1 year and a half now, and I've made great progress.
 I have a sustainable activity, more freedom because I work remotely, I can manage my time and I have savings.
 Now my main goal with Indiedevcasts is to start over and to build a community!

 This means that **you will be part of this journey**!
 My ultimate goal is to build this community, share with you and learn from you.
 I want to make video games for fun, not for a living.
 If it works out financially then that's fantastic, otherwise I don't care because it will be worth it for the community aspect!
-Now if you want to take a peek at my next video game made with [bevy engine](https://bevyengine.org/), here is the video :
+Now if you want to take a peek at my next video game made with [bevy engine](https://bevyengine.org/), here is the [video](https://www.youtube-nocookie.com/embed/kiP0X6eFEg8).

-<iframe class="" src="https://www.youtube-nocookie.com/embed/kiP0X6eFEg8" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 If you are interested in gamedev content you can [subscribe to the newsletter now](http://eepurl.com/gRxLj9) to not miss any publication.
-Also feel free to <a href="mailto:hello@indiedevcasts.com">email me</a> if you have **a game or project you would like to feature in the newsletter**.
+Also feel free to [email me](mailto:hello@indiedevcasts.com) if you have **a game or project you would like to feature in the newsletter**.

 ## What about you?